 6 Genius Ways You Can Use Your Instant Pot for Meal Prep

-Because it's time to break up with your sad lunch habit for good.
+Because it's time to break up with your sad desk lunch habit for good.

 Cooking a Whole Chicken

-Rotisserie chicken is the darling of many meal prep recipes, but I know we can all agree that store-bought versions can be dried out.
+Rotisserie chicken is the darling of many meal prep recipes, but I'm sure we can all agree that store-bought versions can be dried out.
 If you cook a chicken in your Instant Pot, you'll find the results are melt-in-your-mouth tender.
-It won't have the same crispy exterior as your oven-baked breasts or drumsticks, but for a dish like chicken curry, soup, or Pad Thai, you won't miss that one bit.
+It won't have the same crispy exterior as your oven-baked breasts or drumsticks, but for a dish like chicken curry, soup, or this creamy chicken and mushroom pasta, you won't miss that one bit.

-Certainly one of the most versatile (and finicky) foods, hard boiled eggs are built for breakfast, lunch, dinner, and every snack in between.
-The Instant Pot does an expert job at cooking shelled eggs because it can make a large batch of them (if you have a rack, you can make up to 14 at once) quickly, and you can count on them being super easy to peel.
-We recommend pressure cooking eggs in water for six minutes, then releasing the pressure with the Quick Release valve and transferring the eggs to an ice bath for five minutes.
-Peel, then follow this expert guide for all the ways you can use them.
+Certainly one of the most versatile (and finicky) foods, hard-boiled eggs are built for breakfast, lunch, dinner, and every snack in between.
+The Instant Pot does an expert job at cooking shelled eggs, plus it can make a large batch of them at once.

 There's no right or wrong answer to what vegetables want to get steamy in your Instant Pot.
 From carrots to cauliflower to kabocha squash, the steam setting is the way to go.
 You can toss in a ton at once (as long as they take about the same amount of time to cook) or steam in sessions.
 Just make sure not to cook veggies too long and always use the Quick Release valve to avoid a mushy mess.